• Skip to primary navigation

 broken chocolate chip cookie

-Make this single serve chocolate chip cookies when you're in the mood for chocolate chip cookies, but don't have freezer or counter room.
-It's really easy, delicious, and will leave you with one big crispy, gooey, chocolatey cookie.
+This single serve chocolate chip cookie is such an easy cookie, that's perfect with crispy edges and gooey middle.
+It's great when you're in the mood for chocolate chip cookies, but don't have freezer or counter room.

 Table of contents